seanf316/P4-Cinema-Go/README.md

 #### **Wireframes**

 This is the prototype of the project that may change during its development.
+Further styling was applied to Allauth email and password templates but they were not in the original scope of the project.
 <details><summary>Desktop</summary>

 ![Desktop Part 1](/docs/wireframes/desktop/home.webp)